-- 56) Hume Local road connections to the Hume industrial precinct across the existing rail corridor.
+- Hume Local road connections to the Hume industrial precinct across the existing rail corridor.
 The Hume industrial area is primarily a collection of wide local and collector roads with high volumes of heavy vehicle movements.
-The degree to which such connections could be utilised would depend largely on: - future congestion on adjacent arterial roads (e.g., Monaro Highway, Lanyon Drive and Tompsitt Drive) and the provision of future upgrades on these corridors - the nature of the connection and the impact it would have on the local Hume road network (volumes, level of service, light/heavy vehicle interaction etc) - whether a southern connection in the precinct is provided - 57) Jerrabomberra Local road connections to the Jerrabomberra residential area.
+The degree to which such connections could be utilised would depend largely on: - future congestion on adjacent arterial roads (e.g., Monaro Highway, Lanyon Drive and Tompsitt Drive) and the provision of future upgrades on these corridors - the nature of the connection and the impact it would have on the local Hume road network (volumes, level of service, light/heavy vehicle interaction etc) - whether a southern connection in the precinct is provided - inter-jurisdictional approval of a cross-border connection into the Hume precinct.
+It is noted that, during the consultation process, the ACT raised several concerns relating to such connections, citing challenges around network capacity, vehicle type mix, and safety, indicating that a connection from the RJP into Hume would not be supported. - Jerrabomberra Local road connections to the Jerrabomberra residential area.
 Such connections are likely to only service local trips and are not anticipated to take a significant traffic load.
 Notwithstanding, local road connections into the RJP would likely be through relatively narrow, low speed local road connections and could change the nature of some local residential streets.
 As such the impact on residences would need to be considered.